Toyota Prius Plug-In performance, top speed, engine

 - 2Range, MPG, CO2 & chargingThe Toyota Prius Plug-in offers a competitive electric range and easy charging.
 The petrol engine reduces range anxiety for longer journeys, too

-- 4Engines, drive & performance - currently readingThe Toyota Prius Plug-In won’t set your pulse racing, but performance is adequate and refinement good
+- 4Performance, engine & drive - currently readingThe Toyota Prius Plug-In won’t set your pulse racing, but performance is adequate and refinement good

 - 5Interior, dashboard & comfortThe Toyota Prius Plug-in Hybrid has some fairly major flaws inside the cabin compared with its main rivals